quantthieres/Economics-Finance-Resources/courses-and-videos/videos-and-playlists.md

 - [Sequoia Capital and the Evolution of Venture Capital](https://youtu.be/U-FLEO0Ndrg) - Financial Times film on Sequoia Capital and the development of the venture-capital industry.

 - [How McKinsey Became So Powerful](https://youtu.be/BBmmMj_maII) - CNBC documentary on the growth, influence and controversies surrounding McKinsey & Company.

+- [The System of Money](https://www.youtube.com/watch?v=kw0QVwt7LVI) - Documentary on money creation, central banking and the structure of the financial system, exploring who creates money, how it is allocated and how financial crises affect ordinary people.